-The Board has determined that each member of the Audit Committee is "financially literate" and "independent" within the meaning of rules of the NYSE American (including, with respect to their independence, the additional independence requirements applicable to audit committee members thereunder) and applicable Securities and Exchange Commission ("SEC") rules and regulations.
+The Board has determined that each member of the Audit Committee is "financially literate" and "independent" within the meaning of rules of the NYSE American

+(including, with respect to their independence, the additional independence requirements applicable to audit committee members thereunder) and applicable Securities and Exchange Commission ("SEC") rules and regulations.
 In addition, the Board determined that Mr. LaMacchia qualifies as an "audit committee financial expert," as defined under Item 407 of Regulation S-K promulgated by the SEC.
-The Audit Committee held four meetings during fiscal 2022.
+The Audit Committee held four meetings during fiscal 2023.

-The Audit Committee operates under a written charter adopted by the Board, which the Audit Committee reviews and assesses at least annually.
+The Audit Committee operates under a written charter adopted by the Board.
 If the Audit Committee deems it to be appropriate, the Audit Committee may amend, or recommend to the full Board amendments to, the Audit Committee charter.
-The Audit Committee charter is posted in the "Investors - Corporate Governance - Governance Documents" section of the Company's website at www.evi-ind.com.
+The Audit Committee charter is posted in the "Investors - Governance - Governance Documents" section of the Company's website at www.evi-ind.com.

 Pursuant to its charter, the Audit Committee provides assistance to the Board in fulfilling the Board's oversight responsibilities with respect to accounting, auditing, financial reporting practices and legal compliance.
 Under its charter, the Audit Committee reviews the financial reports and other financial information provided by the Company to the SEC, the Company's systems of internal control over financial reporting, and the Company's auditing, accounting and financial reporting processes generally.
-The Audit Committee also is responsible for the appointment and retention of, and the Audit Committee reviews and appraises the performance, qualifications and independence of, the Company's independent registered public accounting firm, and the Audit Committee approves the fees and other compensation paid to the Company's independent registered public accounting firm.
-A report from the Audit Committee is included in this Proxy Statement on page 23.
+The Audit Committee also is responsible for the appointment and retention of, and the Audit Committee reviews and appraises the performance, qualifications and independence of, the Company's independent registered public accounting firm, and the Audit Committee is included in this Proxy Statement on page 24.